KashidkarLaxman/KashidkarLaxman/README.md

 - 👋 Hi, I’m @KashidkarLaxman
-- 👀 I’m interested in ...Machine Learning
+- 👀 I’m interested in ...FullStack Web Development
-- 🌱 I’m currently learning ...
-Working as Solution Developer in Incentius(Pune)
+- 🌱 I’m currently  Working as Solution Developer in Incentius(Pune)
 - 💞️ I’m looking to collaborate on ...Machine Learning Projects
 - 📫 You can reach me via email: kashidkar37@gmail.com